vishvAsa/rAmAnujIyam/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/2_sthirI-karaNa-vibhAgaH/25_prabhAva-vyavasthAdhikAraH.md

 the thought that you are the doer",

 in order to enable us to realise that even our doership is dependent on another (the Lord ).

+(Thus there is no authority here for violating the commands of the Lord.)
 </details>

 <details><summary>Español</summary>